 - Conduct a case study to uncover and share some new insight.

-- Use Brian Dean’s “skyscraper” technique to outdo your competition.
+- Use Brian Dean’s “skyscraper” technique for 10x content to outdo your competition.

 Alternatively, consider narrowing your subject matter.
 The broader the topic, the harder it is to find a unique spin.
 Niche fields are less saturated, leaving more room for novelty.